14 Ways To Speed Up A Slow Computer

 Reset Your PC

-If all the steps above fail to give your computer the need performance boost, then resetting your PC might just be the best option for you.
+If all the steps above fail to give your computer the needed performance boost, then resetting your PC might just be the best option for you.
 To reset your PC, follow the steps below.

 On the windows settings home screen;